friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/sdfs/ellipsoid.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function creates an internal instance of an SDF-based ellipsoid.
-In order for the cube to be visible in the final output, [SDF Raymarching](raymarching.md) and an arbitrary [Lighting Function](../lighting/generalInformation.md) have to be included.
+In order for the ellipsoid to be visible in the final output, [SDF Raymarching](raymarching.md) and an arbitrary [Lighting Function](../lighting/generalInformation.md) have to be included.

 ---